-A training provider course continued to be the most common destination for a 15-year-old student who received an early leaving exemption, with the majority (85 %) of early leavers choosing this pathway in 2018, which is 1% less than in 2017.
-A further 9% of students who received exemptions enrolling in polytechnics, with 6% going into full time employment.
+A training provider course1 continued to be the most common destination for a 15-year-old student who received an early leaving exemption, with the majority (85%) of early leavers choosing this pathway in 2019.
+A further 8% of students who received exemptions enrolling in polytechnics2, with 7% going into full time employment.

 The rates of early leaving exemptions continue to be higher for males than females.
-In 2018, 61% of all early leavers were male.
-The female rate was 8.9 per 1,000 15-year-old students, and the male rate was 13.4 per 1,000 15-year-old students in 2018.
-Although the early leaving exemptions rates have decreased for both male and female 15-year-old students since 2005 the proportion has remained consistent with male students accounting for around 60% of all early leaving exemptions.
+In 2019, 63% of all early leavers were male.
+This proportion has remained consistent since 2008, with male students accounting for around 60% - 70% of all early leaving exemptions.
+The female rate was 9.9 per 1,000 15-year-old students, and the male rate was 16.2 per 1,000 15-year-old students in 2019.

 Schools in the lowest quintile (deciles 1 and 2) draw their students from communities with the highest degree of socio-economic disadvantage.
 There is a clear correlation between school socio-economic mix and a high proportion of early leaving exemption rates.
-In 2018 the early leaving exemption rate was 9 times higher in quintile 1 schools (deciles 1 and 2) than quintile 5 (deciles 9 and 10).
-In 2018, the rate of early leaving exemptions was 20.9 per 1,000 students in quintile 1 schools; compared to 2.2 in quintile 5 schools.
+In 2019 the early leaving exemption rate was over six times higher in quintile 1 schools (deciles 1 and 2) than quintile 5 (deciles 9 and 10).
+In 2019 the rate of early leaving exemptions was 23.1 per 1,000 students in quintile 1 schools; compared to 3.5 in quintile 5 schools.

-Across the quintiles Māori students have higher rates of early leaving exemptions than European/Pākehā students.
+Across the quintiles Māori students have higher rates of early leaving exemptions than European/Pākehā student.
 Rates for Pacific students are consistently lower than that of both Māori and European/Pākehā students.

 Evidence about what works for this indicator can be found in: